 - Receptor (Calcitonin) Activity Modifying Protein 1 3

 - Receptor Activity-Modifying Protein 1 3

 The protein encoded by this gene is a member of the RAMP family of single-transmembrane-domain proteins, called receptor (calcitonin) activity modifying proteins (RAMPs).
 RAMPs are type I transmembrane proteins with an extracellular N terminus and a cytoplasmic C terminus.
 RAMPs are required to transport calcitonin-receptor-like receptor (CRLR) to the plasma membrane.
 CRLR, a receptor with seven transmembrane domains, can function as either a calcitonin-gene-related peptide (CGRP) receptor or an adrenomedullin receptor, depending on which members of the RAMP family are expressed.
 In the presence of this (RAMP1) protein, CRLR functions as a CGRP receptor.
 The RAMP1 protein is involved in the terminal glycosylation, maturation, and presentation of the CGRP receptor to the cell surface.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Apr 2015]

 GeneCards Summary for RAMP1 Gene

 RAMP1 (Receptor Activity Modifying Protein 1) is a Protein Coding gene.
 Diseases associated with RAMP1 include Migraine With Or Without Aura 1.
-Among its related pathways are Peptide ligand-binding receptors and Presynaptic function of Kainate receptors.
-Gene Ontology (GO) annotations related to this gene include receptor activity and coreceptor activity.
+Among its related pathways are Presynaptic function of Kainate receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include coreceptor activity.
 An important paralog of this gene is RAMP3.

 UniProtKB/Swiss-Prot for RAMP1 Gene